Writing compare and contrast essays is an activity that students need to repeat over and over.

 Belle goes to the Beast’s castle after she learns the Beast has imprisoned her father.
 The Beast frees the merchant in exchange for Belle staying with him.
 The two get to know each other.
 After several months, Belle begs the Beast to allow her to return home for a visit.
 He agrees that she may go for one week.

 When the week is up, Belle’s sisters hold her hostage.
 This causes the Beast to think Belle will not return.
-He grows weak is is on the verge of dying, when Belle returns.
+He grows weak and is on the verge of dying when Belle returns.
 When she sees he is ill, she tells the Beast that she loves him.
 At this moment, the curse lifts.
 The Beast transforms back into a prince.
 The servants come back to life.
 The two marry and live happily ever after.

 Youtube Video of Beauty and the Beast

-This twelve minute video provides a good condensed version of the story.
+This twelve-minute video provides a good condensed version of the story.